 |The house had a tin-covered roof and cast metal cornice -- photo by Nicolas Lemery Nantel / salokin.com|

-By the mid-1880s it was operated as a boarding house.
+By the mid-1880's it was being operated as a boarding house.
 In 1884 Marie E. Flandran lived her while she earned her living teaching boys far downtown in Grammar School No. 20 on Chrystie Street.
 On November 5, 1888 an advertisement in The Sun offered: “To Let—Third floor, three light rooms: private house; $16; furnished hall rooms $1, $1.25.”
 The rent for the somewhat spacious third floor would equate to about $378 today.

 That same year one of the residents of No. 337 was operating his mail-order business from home.
 An advertisement in Leslie’s touted: “Dumon’s Hair Restorer “Entirely New Discovery” Perfectly healthful and will produce luxurious growth of hair by using from one to three bottles.
 Put up neatly in half pint bottles, and forwarded to any address on receipt of One Dollar, or six bottles for $5.”